R0quef0rt/corebox/README.md

 1) Using the command line, navigate to the location where you downloaded this project
 2) Now, navigate to the appropriate "env" folder within this location.
 Choose a development environment (in my case, C:/Users/R0quef0rt/Documents/Repo/corebox/env/dev/Server2016)
 3) To launch this environment using the default configuration (in this case, an Active Directory environment), run the following command: vagrant up
+4) To use a different configuration, you must modify the "roles" grain in the ./etc/salt/minion.windows configuration file.
+Of course, this role must be supported by the configuration in this repository.

+### Launching your development environment with Terraform

+1) Install AWS-CLI and Terraform
+1) Using the command line, navigate to the location where you downloaded this project
+3) To launch this environment using the default configuration (in this case, an Active Directory environment), run the following commands:
+- aws configure
+- terraform init
+- terraform plan
+- terraform apply
-4) To use a different configuration, you must modify the "roles" grain in the ./etc/minion.windows configuration file.
+4) To use a different configuration, you must modify the "roles" grain in the ./etc/salt/minion.windows configuration file.
 Of course, this role must be supported by the configuration in this repository.

 ## Incomplete